cjc-lulus/crossrep/README.md

 This script is to help on generating snowflakes DDL and grants statement for account level objects and unsupported database level objects by snowflake replication including but not limited to : warehouse, network policy, resource monitor, user, roles, privileges, stage, pipe, account_usage etc.

+## Design of cross region/cross cloud replication script

+Steps:

-Design of cross region/cross cloud replication script Step 1: connecting to your source account , gather metadata information, store it in a specified database and schema (by env_xxx.sh configuration file, this is done via -c option described below)
+1. Connecting to your source account, gather metadata information, store it in a specified database and schema (by env_xxx.sh configuration file, this is done via -c option described below)
-Step 2: generating DDLs and Grant statements using the metadata gathered by step 1 (this is done via all other options other than -c )
+1. Generating DDLs and Grant statements using the metadata gathered by step 1 (this is done via all other options other than -c )
 You can then execute the generated scripts on your target account to replay/create the objects.

-## Pre-replication Preparation
+## Requirements

-Requirements:
 - Python 3
 - SnowSQL and Python connector

 ## Usage

-Command options description in python main.py -x where -x in one of the following:
+Command options description in `python main.py -x` where -x in one of the following:

 ```
 -u                  To create a list of user tables to store account_usage data in schema AU_DATABASE and database AU_SCHEMA of source snowflake account.
 This database can be replicated to target account.